What Is the 9-Box Model? Expert Tips for Performance Management

-The 9-box grid, or 9-block model as it’s sometimes called, is an assessment tool designed to simplify performance management decisions by placing an employee within a framework—literally—that determines their future within the organization.
-It encourages managers and company leadership to evaluate two factors of an employee’s work:
+The 9-box model—also called the 9-block grid—is an assessment tool that simplifies performance management by placing an employee within a framework that determines their future within the organization.

-Each reviewer then rates each of these two factors as low, medium, or high and plots the result on the 9-box grid.
+Each reviewer then rates the employee's performance on a scale from low to high and plots the result on the 9-box grid.

 After determining an employee’s position on the 9-box grid, decision-makers have a frame of reference for continuing discussions about how and where to invest their efforts, including: